Updated: Sep 28

 Many movies, most notably action movies, confuse plot and story.
 These movies are made with the mistaken idea that events are the story.
 Events are exciting and important, but they're “plot points,” not “story elements.”

-Watch this hilariously teasing video of the movie Tenet (2020), which in large part focuses on the movie's focus on action while omitting character development and backstory.
+Watch this hilariously teasing video of the movie Tenet (2020), which in large part focuses on the movie's attention on action while omitting character development and backstory.

-I don’t mean to degrade fictional events, just as a good spaghetti sauce requires garlic and Italian seasoning.
+I don’t mean to degrade fictional plot events.
+A good spaghetti sauce requires garlic and Italian seasoning.
 But have you tried to eat Italian seasoning straight out of the jar?
 Such is exactly what happens when storywriters and movie makers confuse plot and story.

 Because events (plot points) serve the story and not the other way around, the story must continue to resolve after the plot’s climax.
 Unless, somehow, the story is resolved before the climax.
 This is a difficult trick to pull off, but it has been done.